geodynamics/aspect/cookbooks/muparser_temperature_example/doc/muparser_temperature_example.md

 converge).
 For this model we define a simple 2D box, which is
 $5000 \times 1000$ km, with free-slip velocity boundary conditions.
-The material parameters are constant within the box (set using the &ldquo;simple&rdquo; material model).
+The material parameters are constant within the box (set using the "simple" material model).
 The initial thermal structure has two parts divided at $xtr=2200$ km.
 The temperature in each region is defined using the equation for a half-space cooling model:
 $$T(x,y) = T_s + (T_m  - T_s) \erf{(\frac{y}{2\sqrt{\kappa x/v}})}$$ where